 Surface and Joint Preparation … The joints and cracks to be sealed must be clean and dry.
 Dust, dirt, and laitance should be removed immediately preceding the sealing operation.
 CERA-ROD™ heat-resistant backer rod from W. R. MEADOWS may be installed in the joint opening to control depth and sealant usage.

-New Concrete Pavement Sealing … Typical joint configuration should be 3/8″ – 1.5″ wide with a 1/2″- 3/4″ depth for an approximate 1:1 – 2:1 width-to-depth ratio.
+New Concrete Pavement Sealing … Typical joint configuration should be 3/8″ – 1.5″ (9.5 – 38.1 mm) wide with a 1/2″- 3/4″ (12.7 – 19.1 mm) depth for an approximate 1:1 – 2:1 width-to-depth ratio.
 Designated joint width and depth is determined by the appropriate highway or pavement authority.
-CERA-ROD™ heat-resistant backer rod from W. R. MEADOWS may be installed in the joint opening to control depth and sealant usage.
+CERA-ROD heat-resistant backer rod from W. R. MEADOWS may be installed in the joint opening to control depth and sealant usage.

-Asphalt Pavement and Maintenance Sealing … For ideal sealing with maximum effectiveness, it is suggested that cracks or joints be routed out to provide a sealant reservoir 1/2″ to a maximum 1 ½” wide with a minimum depth being 1/2″.
+Asphalt Pavement and Maintenance Sealing … For ideal sealing with maximum effectiveness, it is suggested that cracks or joints be routed out to provide a sealant reservoir 1/2″ (12.7 mm) to a maximum 1.5″ (38.1 mm) wide with a minimum depth being 1/2″ (12.7 mm).
 An approximate 1:1 – 2:1 width-to-depth ratio should be achieved.
 To control and maintain the suggested joint depth and sealant usage, CERA-ROD heat-resistant backer rod may be installed in the joint opening.

 Sealant Application … Before sealant application, procedures under Surface and Joint Preparation section should be followed.

-This material is quite thick at application temperatures.
+Material is low in viscosity and easy to handle at application temperature.
 The sealant should be applied into the crack/joint, slightly overfilling.
-Once applied, a follow-up should be done with a soft rubber, U-shaped squeegee to form a wipe zone of approximately 3 – 4″ wide along the crack/joint and flush with the highway or pavement surface.
+Once applied, a follow-up should be done with a soft rubber, U-shaped squeegee to form a wipe zone of approximately 3″ – 4″ (76.2 – 101.6 mm) wide along the crack/joint and flush with the highway or pavement surface.

 Service life at recommended temperatures is approximately 12 – 15 hours.
 Application life may be extended by adding fresh material as sealant is applied and the quantity in the kettle decreases.
 CR-90 can be reheated once within the prescribed safe heating temperature limits.
 Repeated reheating may result in material degradation or gelling in the melter.
 If this occurs, remove the sealant immediately from the kettle and discard.